No Tags Found!

 d) After "Job Summary in Brief," write the key skills you possess.

 e) The Most Important Suggestion: - Your entire CV is numberless.
-Writing numbers means writing what did you increase or decrease during your tenure at a particular company.
-While working as an HR Manager at Automotive Manufacturers Pvt Ltd, you have written: Successfully reduced attrition to less than 15% and increased retention to 35% Yes, exactly like this, you should include the sentences for each tenure.
+Writing numbers means writing what you increased or decreased during your tenure at a particular company.
+While working as an HR Manager at Automotive Manufacturers Pvt Ltd, you have written: Successfully reduced attrition to less than 15% and increased retention to 35%.
+Yes, exactly like this, you should include sentences for each tenure.
 However, questions could be asked in these sentences, and you should be able to justify them during the interview.

 Otherwise, you have written bullet points for each tenure.
 That is good.
 Recruiters and HR professionals glance at the CV and make quick opinions.
 Please note that the dictionary meaning of "curriculum vitae" is a summary of one's academic and work history and not an essay on one's academic and work history.
 In today's fast-paced world, nobody has time to read essays!